 Even if they are old and do not speak English, they will do their best to help you.
 In the process, you can make some good friends!

 You Have Many Accommodation Options as a Solo Traveler in Crete

 Apart from meeting locals, you will also have the opportunity to meet amazing people who travel solo in Crete just like you do.

 And the best place to meet fellow travelers is no other than the place you will spend the night.
 Thankfully, Crete offers you hundreds of accommodation options and types.

 Whether you want to sleep in a beach resort, a house in the city center, or a forest bungalow, you will easily find the perfect place to stay in Crete.
 And most importantly, depending on where you want to go, other solo travelers will be just around the corner.

-Although hostels are the usual centers for meeting people, Crete also has other accommodation options tailored to solo travelers.
+Although hostels are the usual center for meeting people, Crete also has other accommodation options for solo travelers.